-If you are a permanent employee and working at least 15 hours a week, you may be eligible for cover.
+If you are permanently employed and working at least 15 hours a week, you may be eligible for cover.

 You may be able to lodge a claim for a Total Disability benefit, Limited Total Disability benefit or Partial Disability benefit if you are unable to work due to injury or sickness.